-In his Amazon bestseller book, Daniel Goleman states that emotional intelligence comprises five important components:
+In his Amazon bestseller book, Daniel Goleman states that emotional intelligence is made up of five important factors:

-Motivation is a man’s driving force besides status and money.
+- Motivation – referring to what drives a man besides status and money.
 A deeper motivation pushes you to continue going even when faced with challenges.
 It is a dedication to succeed.

-The proverbial ability to walk in someone else’s shoes is Empathy.
-Empathy allows you to see things from another’s point of view and emotional standpoint.
+- Empathy – the proverbial ability to walk in someone else’s shoes.
+Empathy allows you to see things from another’s viewpoint and emotional standpoint.

-refer to your ability to meet and build relationships around you and not just on social media.
+- Social skills – refer to your ability to meet and build relationships around you.
 Your ability to find common ground and motivate others to join in.

+By mastering these five categories, a person can become more emotionally intelligent.
 Proficiency in emotional intelligence has become an important skill for people interested in working with people.
-Career options that involve management and teamwork, like social work, nursing, management roles, and the service industry, require candidates to exhibit high levels of emotional intelligence.
+Career options like social work, nursing, management roles, and service industry require candidates to exhibit high levels of emotional intelligence.

 Signs of High Emotional Intelligence

-You can tell whether someone is emotionally intelligent by following a few verbal and non-verbal cues.
-The five common traits of emotionally intelligent people include:
+You can look out for signs to tell whether one is emotionally intelligent or take an emotional intelligence test.
+The five common traits of emotionally intelligent men include:

-Emotionally intelligent people register their emotions and make decisions based on emotional information.
+Ability to self-regulate – emotionally intelligent men register their emotions and make decisions based on emotional information.

-People with high EQ have mastered the art of listening, which helps them read non-verbal cues to understand the message and speaker more.
+Ability to listen – emotionally intelligent people have mastered the art of listening, which helps them to read non-verbal cues to understand the message and the speaker more.

-High EQ people are effective communicators.
-They articulate their thoughts, emotions, and feelings while maintaining appropriateness in different settings.
+Effective communication – emotionally intelligent people are effective communicators.
+They can express their thoughts, emotions, and feelings articulately while maintaining appropriateness in different settings.

 Low Emotional Intelligence

-The opposite of high EQ is low EQ.
-To improve your emotional intelligence, you first need to know your level of emotional intelligence.
+To improve your emotional intelligence, you first need to understand the signs of low emotional intelligence.

 Low emotional intelligence is the inability to perceive emotions accurately in yourself and others.
 People who can sense their feelings and others’ but do not know how to use the emotional information to guide their actions and thinking can also have a low emotional quotient or EQ.